-Community groups could use data from their local LV substation(s) in a number of ways.
+Community groups could use data from their local LV substation(s) in multiple ways.
 Some ideas for community groups apps are listed below.

 This app could provide communities with their overall electricity consumption.
-This would enable communities with the base data required to come up with a plan for their local community energy scheme.
+This would enable communities to develop plans for their local community energy scheme using the base data.

 This app could provide communities with their overall electricity consumption and could enable them to negotiate a better rate with electricity supplier(s).

-This app could enable communities to run campaigns to influence i.e. the reduction of electricity demand at specific times of the day.
+This app could enable communities to run campaigns to positively benefit the local distribution network, i.e. the reduction of electricity demand at specific times of the day.
 Providing access to this data enables the effectiveness of campaign(s) to be assessed.

 This app could enable communities to automatically get the best return on investment from community-owned generation assets.
-Knowing what the demand is on the local network provides the data required for automated routines to export the electricity to the network; or utilise it locally when it is most cost effective to do so.
+Knowing the demand of the local network enables automated routines to export the electricity to the network; or utilise it locally when it is most cost effective to do so.